Share via

 Note

-This article applies to the preview version of Knowledge Agent in SharePoint.
+This article applies to the preview version of AI capabilities in SharePoint (previously referred to as Knowledge Agent).

-Knowledge Agent in SharePoint helps you create custom views of your document libraries to organize them.
-By showing and hiding columns, sorting, and filtering, the agent can set up your Library to show what’s most important to you.
+SharePoint’s AI capabilities help you create custom views of your document libraries.
+By showing and hiding columns, sorting, and filtering, these capabilities can configure your library to highlight what’s most important to you.

 Launch the quick action

-1. In the lower-right corner of your document library, select the Knowledge Agent icon.
+1. In the lower-right corner of your document library, select the AI in SharePoint icon.

 2. From the quick actions menu, select Create new view.